Important Information

 Experience Bavarian traditions up close

-Bavarian traditions are not only fascinating, but also deeply rooted in the history and culture of the region.
+Bavarian traditions are not only fascinating but also deeply rooted in the region’s history and culture.
 They offer a unique insight into the lives and values of the people of Bavaria.
-So if you want to find out more about these living traditions, you can do so on our one-day coach tours from Munich and experience not only nature but also the culture of Bavaria in all its diversity
+So if you’d like to learn more about these vibrant traditions, you can do so on our one-day bus tours departing from Munich and experience not only Bavaria’s natural beauty but also its culture in all its diversity.

 You might also be interested in